 Another helpful senior health tip for you or your loved one is to take good care of your skin.
 That means wearing sunscreen and protective clothing; incorporating gentle products into your skin-care routine; staying hydrated, and getting a yearly cancer screening.

 Ultimately, your healthcare provider is the best source of information for maintaining a healthy lifestyle.
 Make sure you keep up with regular visits and get the physical tests and evaluations that are recommended for your age.

 Because you experience several major life changes during your senior years, you may be more at risk for experiencing loneliness, isolation, anxiety, and depression.
 While that is completely normal, it’s not inevitable.
 You can take measures to address those debilitating emotional and psychological afflictions.

 In general, though, spiritual health is about feeding the very soul and essence of who you are and being at peace with yourself.
-As you age and enter retirement, you may find you can’t contribute to society in the ways you used to.
+As you age and enter retirement, you may find you cannot contribute to society in the ways you used to.
 That doesn’t make you obsolete.
-Rather, aging gracefully is about embracing new opportunities to take care of yourself, serve others, and give back to your community.
-With your free time, you can volunteer for causes you believe in or join philanthropic groups.
-Additionally, you can pursue new activities and hobbies that help you continue evolving as a human and living your best life as you age.
+Rather, aging gracefully is about embracing new opportunities to take care of yourself, serve others and give back to your community.
+As a resident of an independent or assisted living community in Federal Way, you have a majority of your basic needs met.
+That means you have extra energy and time to channel outside of yourself.

-Finding a Place to Age Gracefully
+Finding a Place to Age Gracefully in Federal Way